 Derek Meisner, J.D.
-Mr. Meisner has served as our General Counsel since November 2019.
+Mr. Meisner has served as our Chief Legal Officer and Secretary since November 2021, and previously served as our General Counsel from November 2019 to November 2021.
 From September 2018 until October 2019, Mr. Meisner held the role of General Counsel at Genocea Biosciences, a publicly traded, clinical-stage biopharmaceutical company.
 Prior to Genocea, he served as General Counsel of multiple Boston-based financial services firms, including Quantopian, Inc., a venture-backed start-up, from April 2016 until September 2018, and life science investor RA Capital Management from January 2015 to April 2016.
 Mr. Meisner was also previously a partner at the international law firm K&L Gates and Branch Chief in the Division of Enforcement of the U.S. Securities and Exchange Commission.